Thesis

 Quotable summary

-Follow China's AI ecosystem in English with a separate watchlist and English-accessible sources.
-Track model releases, platform shifts, OSS movement, and benchmark results; run a weekly "pick 3, one impact note" routine with a verification pass before acting.
-Keep it distinct from global AI monitoring so you can verify and act without mixed-market noise.
+RadarAI's method for following China AI in English is simple: keep a separate watchlist, use English-accessible sources, pick 3 items each week, and run a verification pass before acting.
+Track model releases, platform shifts, OSS movement, and benchmark results, but keep the China AI workflow distinct from global monitoring so you can verify and act without mixed-market noise.

 FAQ